Understanding Two-Layer Neural Networks with Smooth Activation Functions: Introduction

 The mechanism of $g(\boldsymbol{x})$ interpolating $D$ is unknown and is part of the ``black box'' of neural networks.
 We want to solve this problem by constructing the solution of universal approximation.
 The interpolation process can be interpreted as realizing a function that passes through the given data; thus if any function can be constructed in the way associated with training solutions, the black box could be uncovered.

 In theoretical physics, the capability of explaining or predicting natural phenomena is a criterion for judging whether a proposed theory is successful.
 We also use this criterion to test the effectiveness of our theory.
 More specifically, first, given a training solution, we will explain how it is formulated and what the meaning of the obtained parameters is; second, we will check whether the solution predicted by the theory would occur in experiments.
-Especially, in the realm of artificial neural networks, the first rule above means that we can manually construct a solution originally obtained by gradient-descent method in a deterministic way; and this is one of the ingredients of black box of neural networks.
+Especially, in the realm of artificial neural networks, the first rule above means that we can manually construct a solution in a deterministic way, which is originally obtained by gradient-descent method; and this is one of the ingredients of black box of neural networks.

 Hereafter, we will call $g(\boldsymbol{x})$ of equation 1.1 derived from the back-propagation algorithm a \textsl{training solution} of two-layer neural networks.